MorganAskins/scout/readme.md

 - Estimate natural radon backgrounds on the acrylic from air exposure
 - Estimate total sensitivity based on radon + muon backgrounds
 - Finalize designs
+  - Get Designs and work order to Dave
+  - Order parts based on Dave's thoughts on the design